Asylum2032/foresightinteractive/pages/scenarios/scenario_yellow.md

 ## Digitalisation and Data Challenges
 * The use of artificial intelligence and automated systems imply a major shift in application processing operations (electronic processing, remote interviews).
 Additionally, this scenario calls for human oversight of automated systems, implying additional training and skills are needed to understand and properly assess automated system results.
 * This scenario implies that various online platforms and technologies will be used to assist in verification of asylum applicant identities and outlines present day challenges that would have to be addressed for this scenario to be realized:
-  * Established information sharing agreements between governments and government entities
+<br> - Established information sharing agreements between governments and government entities
-  * Regulating social media to ensure information is trustworthy
+<br> - Regulating social media to ensure information is trustworthy
-  * Securing private data and guarding against future cybersecurity issues and attacks.
+<br> - Securing private data and guarding against future cybersecurity issues and attacks.

 ## Climate Change Challenges
 * Since international organisations and some countries are expected to begin including climate change as a legitimate reason for granting international protection, this creates challenges with respect to requiring additional climate-related information in case processing and altering the criteria for assessing asylum applications.